 The rate of Excise Duty payable on cigarettes is based on a percentage of the retail price, plus a flat rate amount per 1,000 cigarettes.
 For other tobacco products like cigars and hand rolling tobacco, Excise Duty is charged at a flat rate per kilogram.

-You can check the current alcohol and Tobacco Duty rates on the HMRC website.
+You can check the current alcohol and Tobacco Duty rates here.